faiqhilman13/chatbot-RAG/architecture.md

     participant R as RAGRetriever
     participant FS as FAISS_Store
     participant CE as CrossEncoder
+    participant KF as KeywordFilter
+    participant SC as SemanticCluster
+    participant CS as CoherenceScorer
     participant OR as OllamaRunner
     participant LLM as LLM_Model